mspnp/aks-fabrikam-dronedelivery/README.md

 ## Next Steps

 This reference implementation intentionally does not cover all scenarios.
-If you are looking for other topics that are not addressed here, please visit [AKS Secure Baseline for the complete list of covered scenarios around AKS](https://github.com/mspnp/aks-secure-baseline#advanced-topics).
+If you are looking for other topics that are not addressed here, please visit [AKS Baseline for the complete list of covered scenarios around AKS](https://github.com/mspnp/aks-baseline#advanced-topics).

 ## Contributions